 Google went ahead and improved Android’s Notification system, to become even more configurable and user-centric.
 By enabling the ‘Do Not Distract’ mode, all Notifications are blocked on Android Pie.
 Users can enable this mode on supported devices by just flipping the device facing down.
 Moreover, Notification display can be fully configured in the Settings App: You can hide or show notifications on lock screen, hide or show sensitive information in notification panels, snooze notifications and reply in-place, without having to go through the App.

 Apps that Minimize User Distractions

 Google’s Apps have started receiving design changes that tend to minimize user distractions.
 Gmail App obtained a ‘high-priority notifications’ feature.
 This limits the e-mail notifications the user receives, so only important notifications arrive.
-Furthermore, ‘priority inbox’ feature will display only important and unread e-mails.
+Furthermore, the ‘priority inbox’ feature will display only important and unread e-mails.

 In parallel, Youtube App is now able to combine all notifications into a single one each day.
 The App also tracks viewing time and can compare with previous watching periods.
 There is also a configurable break reminder, along with support for quiet hours.